 - Prepares students for state certification assessments

-Courses are offered on a rotating basis at both the Warrensburg and UCM-Lee’s Summit
+Courses are offered on a rotating basis at both the Warrensburg and Lee’s Summit campuses.

-be taken within the first six hours.
-The Principal and Central Office Internships
+Educational Administration should be taken within the first six hours.
+The Principal

-may only be taken toward the end of the program of study.
+Internships (EDAD 6969 and 6971) are to be taken toward the end of the program of

 At the end of the program you’ll complete an advanced practicum at your own school